-There is only very limited age data available from the 1990 Davidson Bank fishery, the 1992 Umnak Island fishery and the 1994 fishery which operated off Umnak Island, Davidson Bank and Shumagin Bank.
+There is only very limited age data available from the historical fisheries that were actively targeting Atka mackerel, i.e., 1990 Davidson Bank fishery, the 1992 Umnak Island fishery, and the 1994 fishery which operated off Umnak Island, Davidson Bank and Shumagin Bank.
 These data are discussed in Lowe and Fritz (2001).